 Working Project

-Performing Accountability: Electoral Systems and Emotional Display
+Performing Accountability: Electoral Systems and Emotional Display (with

 Examines how electoral institutions shape legislators' emotional expression as a visible form of political accountability.
 Using multimodal evidence from South Korea's mixed-member system, this project shows that stronger personal accountability induces more adversarial emotional performance in legislative debate.